jimfdavies/tru-strap/README.md

 Next-Gen Bootstrap Prototype
 ============================

-This repository contains a mechanism to effectively bootstrap a configuration This is very much a work-in-progress and its functionality should not be taken to be production-ready.
+This repository contains a mechanism to effectively bootstrap a configuration to a new server instance.
+This is very much a work-in-progress and its functionality should not be taken to be production-ready.
 It merely proves out a process.